Selling Information in Competitive Environments: Information and Competition

 Figure \ref{fig:wel/rev-alpha} shows that welfare decreases as competition increases.
-By increasing $\alpha$ the entries of the payoff matrix decrease and as a result, the expected market share, $\tpi_i(V_i)$, and welfare decrease.
-On the other hand, revenue increases in a more competitive environment as the designer can monetize the data buyers more by threatening them to provide exclusive information to their rival.
+By increasing $\alpha$ the entries of the payoff matrix decrease and as a result, the expected downstream payoff, $\tpi_i(V_i)$, and welfare decrease.
+On the other hand, revenue increases in a more competitive environment as the data seller can threaten each data buyer to provide exclusive information to their rivals.